larrytheliquid/scotrubyconf/1-intro.md

-when you try to test monolithic code, you get a combinatorial explosion of test scenarios that becomes impractical to write ... then you break software up into encapsulated & loosely coupled chunks
+when you try to test monolithic code, you get a combinatorial explosion of test scenarios that becomes impractical to write ... then you break software up into highly cohesive & loosely coupled chunks

 ... this works, making something possible to fit all in your head and